intel/trusted-certificate-issuer/docs/integrate-key-server.md

 EOF
 ```

-Once the above issuer is created, the `tcs-issuer` creates a
+Once the above issuer is created, the TCS creates a
  `QuoteAttestation` custom resource (CR) and waits for an
 external key-management server to verify the quote and provision
 the CA private key and certificate.
 The issuer is not ready before the quote attestation is done and CA private key and certificate are delivered.

-You can verify that the `QuoteAttestation` CR exists:
+You can verify that the `QuoteAttestation` exists:

 ```sh
 $ kubectl get quoteattestations.tcs.intel.com -n tcs-issuer